pungkula1337anka/Voice-Stuff/PythonMediaController.md

 ## 🦆 shell_command.yaml <br>

-Define your media player at the end of the shell command. <br>
+You can define your media player at the end of the shell command. <br>
+_(or preferbly presence media player)_

 <br>